 “Alright,” and he promptly opens my door.

-Handing over my single dirty key fob with all the microchip buttons exposed and no key ring attached, I casually mention not to worry about locking it as a subtle hint toward the inevitable realization that it doesn’t lock.
+Encouraged by the subtle understanding of this complicit valet guy politely going along with my lie, I hand over my single dirty key fob with microchip buttons exposed and no key ring attached and casually mention not to worry about locking it which is poor people code for it doesn’t lock.

-Encouraged by the subtle understanding of this complicit valet guy who is politely allowing me to get away with my lie, I bravely step out of the car as routinely as possible to feign a sense of belonging only for my newly found confidence to shatter immediately upon noticing the pristine condition of the two women on my left.
-They were perfect and stylish and polished and clean.
+As we switch places, I briefly remind myself not to care about the now visibly obvious interior dysfunction of my car and step out onto the pavement as naturally as possible to feign a sense of belonging only for my newly found confidence to immediately shatter upon noticing the pristine condition of the two women on my left.
+They were perfect and stylish and clean without a single hair out of place.

 *Don’t rich people ever dirty?* I ask myself to the air.